Mithsril/MithMaps/README.md

 3. Seaside Stronghold (3v3) - made by Hexwave
 4. Brawling Square (2v2) - made by Den Team
 5. Luminous Lake (1v1) - made by Den Team and edited by Mithsril
-6. Secluded Tower (1v) - made by Mithsril
+6. Secluded Towers (1v) - made by Mithsril

 -